 Potential new members to a club should be advised to apply at their local Police Station for a firearms licence or variation prior to commencing any training.
 The subsequent training notice from Firearms Branch will identify an applicant as a fit and proper to possess firearms.

 We are approved to conduct all disciplines covered in the Standard Shooting Rules of the NRAA.
-This includes Target Rifle, Service Rifle, Target Rifle Optical Class, and Free Class.
+This includes Target Rifle, Service Rifle, Target Rifle Optical Class, Long Range Black Powder and Free Class.
 We also have approval for Bench Rest shooting.

 The main discipline conducted is Target Rifle (TR), for which basically the rules state; Any bolt action, which, in the opinion of the NRAA is of conventional design and subject to the following conditions: Rifles chambered for use with the unmodified 7.62mm NATO [or .308 W] or the 5.56mm x 45 NATO, or .223Rem, cartridges are approved for all open competitions. shooting from the prone position unsupported, with open sights.